oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${OneApi} command list.
 In most cases, command queue sharing may be much more efficient.

 ${"#"} <a name="ipc">Inter-Process Communication</a>
-The ${OneApi} Inter-Process Communication (IPC) APIs allow device memory allocations to be used across processes.
+There are two types of Inter-Process Communication (IPC) APIs for using ${OneApi} allocations across processes:
+1. Memory
+2. Events

+${"##"} Memory
-The following code examples demonstrate how to use the IPC APIs:
+The following code examples demonstrate how to use the memory IPC APIs:

 1. First, the allocation is made, packaged, and sent on the sending process:
 ```c